 CTS 2156.
 Desktop Support.
 In this course, students learn how to install, configure, troubleshoot and administer the desktop operating system within a network and internet environment.
 Topics may include operating system installation, device configuration, security and access control, network connectivity, system performance, and optimization.
+Prerequisite: CTS 1155 or consent of the department.
 3 semester hours credit.
 [A]

 CTS 2391.
 Windows Server Administration.
 This course introduces the student to the skills needed to manage and maintain servers and administer network services using Microsoft Windows Server software.
 It prepares students for the second exam leading to the Microsoft MCSA Server industry certification.
+Prerequisites: CTS 1650 and CTS 1390, or equivalent certifications, or consent of department.
 3 semester hours credit.[A]

 CTS 2392.
 Advanced Windows Server Administration.
 This course introduces the student to the skills needed to configure and administer advanced network services using Microsoft Windows Server software.
 It prepares students for the second exam leading to the Microsoft MCSA Server industry certification.
+Prerequisites: CTS 1650 and CTS 1390, or equivalent certifications, or consent of department.
 3 semester hours credit.
 [A]